From the Romans and Turks to the Austro-Hungarians and Soviets, Budapest’s mosaic of influences makes it a fascinating place to visit.

 Best overall hotel in Budapest – Kempinski Hotel Corvinus Budapest

-We stayed at the Kempinski hotel and love it for so many reasons, but one of the best is there is a Christmas Market right out your door.
+We stayed at the Kempinski Hotel and loved it for so many reasons, but one of the best is there is a Christmas Market right out your door.
 From our room, we could see down onto it.
 It’s also one of the best locations to stay in.

 We have put together our favorite stops in a 3-day city guide to Budapest for your next visit.
 In three days or a long weekend, you can see just about all of the city’s highlights if you don’t mind a busy itinerary.